 Long, crimped yarns for a casual look that works for any room.
 With a higher pile for a super soft feel.

 Dense, looped strands, and low profile for a clean, low maintenance look.
-Durable, reliable, ideal for high traffic areas.
+Durable, reliable, ideal for high traffic areas like laundry rooms, or entries.

 Hardwood comes in two different constructions.
 (Made two different ways)